ManmohanSinghRaghav/FashionWhisper/README.md

 ## Usage

 Once the development server is running, you can access the application at `http://localhost:3000`.
 Explore the features, get personalized fashion recommendations, and stay updated with the latest trends.
-## Contributing

-We welcome contributions from the community!
-To contribute to Fashion Whisper, follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature-name`).
-5. Open a pull request.

 ## License